ljwright/next-steps-activity-histories/README.md

 # next-steps-activity-histories

 Code to create activity histories in Next Steps.
-Data are available through the UK Data Service.

-The folder CLS contains code for files that were obtained by application from the Centre for Longitudinal Studies
+Data are only available via direct application from the Centre for Longitudinal Studies